How To Store CBD Oil

 This means that CBD oils that are exposed to an abundance of light tend to lose their effectiveness more quickly.

-To prevent this effect of light on your product, you should keep it in a dark place like a cabinet or cupboard.
+To prevent this effect of light on your product, you should always try to store your CBD in a dark place like a cabinet or cupboard.

 Once you’ve opened your bottle of CBD oil the clock has started ticking.